shoaib77/Hello-world/README.md

 my very first repository
 hi there!!
 this is my very first commit.
-i want to eat my pizza on the moon and here i stand(github)...lol!
+i want to eat my pizza on the moon but here i stand(github)...lol!